OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 1. Open the console in Google Chrome developer tools.
 2. Run JavaScript code `encodeURIComponent("[public-key-certificate]")`.
-3. Copy the output of the command as the new value for the preference the **GooglePlayAppSigningCertificate** key.
+3. Copy the output of the command as the new value for the **GooglePlayAppSigningCertificate** key.

 Check out [Google Play App Signing](https://developer.android.com/studio/publish/app-signing#app-signing-google-play) on Google Android Development for more information about app signing.